okx/KIPs/docs/draft/OIP-24.md

 ## 4. Status

-This OIP is under implementation based on okchain-java-sdk.
+This OIP is under implementation based on okexchain-java-sdk.

 The open source project URL is: https://github.com/Kevin-OpenSource-Labs/DEXMarketMaker